The Guns of Navarone (film): Shooting

-The Greek island of Rhodes provided locations—the unit was based on there from April to July 1960.
-Quinn was so taken with the area that he bought land there in an area still called Anthony Quinn Bay.
+The Greek island of Rhodes provided locations — the unit was based there from April to July 1960.
+Quinn was so impressed with the area that he bought land nearby and later received additional land from the local government in gratitude for making the island famous - today the place is called Anthony Quinn Bay.
 Some further scenes were shot on the islands of Gozo, near Malta, and Tino, in the Ligurian Sea.
 One of the warships in the film, the destroyer escort USS Slater, then a training ship in the Hellenic Navy known as Aetos (D-01), is preserved as a museum ship in Albany, New York.

 As described by director Thompson in the DVD commentary track, David Niven became severely ill after shooting sequences in a dirty pool of water underneath the cave elevator and could have died from a serious infection, remaining in the hospital for some weeks as the crew completed other portions of the cave sequence.
 Since key scenes with Niven remained incomplete, and it was doubtful whether he would return to finish the film, the entire production was in jeopardy.
 Reshooting key scenes throughout the film with another actor and abandoning the project to collect the insurance were contemplated.
 Against medical advice, Niven felt obligated to complete his work and agreed to shoot and complete his scenes.
 However, he relapsed and did not recover for another seven weeks.

 A complication arose when it was found that Gregory Peck, whose character was supposed to be fluent in German, could not speak the language convincingly.
 Voice actor Robert Rietty dubbed all of Peck's German dialogue for the film.
 The film's maps were created by Halas and Batchelor, a British team best known for their animated films.
 Although the island of Navarone is fictional, a map depicted in the film purporting to show the island of Navarone shows it as the real island of Antikythera.
 Several members of the Greek royal family visited the set the day the Mandrakos cafe scene was filmed and appear in the background as extras.